JSFoundation/TAC/TAC-Charter.md

 ## Section 11.
 Elections

-Leadership roles in the jQuery Foundation's technical organization will be peer elected representatives of the community.
+Leadership roles in the JS Foundation's technical organization will be peer elected representatives of the community.

 For election of persons (TAC members, TAC Chairperson, CB members, Maintainers,